armchairancap/xx-substrate-payctl/README.md

 These examples assume there's a valid default configuration file.

-List rewards for default validators (NOTE: execution may take 5-10 seconds per each era and address):
+List rewards for default validators (NOTE: execution may take 5-10 seconds per each era and validator address):

 ```sh
 $ payctl list